-Non-current assets amounted to EUR 80.2m on the balance sheet date (prior year: EUR 86.1m).
+Non-current assets amounted to EUR 66.7m on the reporting date (prior year: EUR 73.4m).

-Current assets amounted to EUR 24.5m on the balance sheet date (prior year: EUR 36.0m), which represents a year-on-year decrease of EUR 11.5m.
-Medium to long-term current assets amounted to EUR 2.8m (prior year: EUR 3.2m) for tooling cost reimbursement claims from engineering orders.
+Current assets amounted to EUR 29.0m as of the reporting date (prior year: EUR 35.6m), which represents a year-on-year decrease of EUR 6.6m.
+Medium to long-term current assets amounted to EUR 4.3m (prior year: EUR 3.9m) for purchased amortization receivables from engineering orders.

-Short-term current assets fell by EUR 11.1m in comparison to the prior year, from EUR 32.8m to EUR 21.7m.
+Short-term current assets fell by EUR 7.0m in comparison to the prior year to EUR 24.7m (prior year: EUR 31.7m).

-Other provisions increased by EUR 6.2m to EUR 26.8m (prior year: EUR 20.6m).
-This increase mainly consisted of provisions amounting to EUR 6.4m for the sales division.
+Other provisions decreased by a total of EUR 1.6m to EUR 31.4m (prior year: EUR 33.0m).
+This decrease mainly consisted of sales-related provisions amounting to EUR 2.4m.
+By contrast, there were increases to personnel provisions and provisions for outstanding invoices.

-In terms of ROCE, a performance indicator used in the management reporting, the return on capital employed improved from -12.9% to -2.5%, but is still negative due to higher earnings before interest and taxes (EBIT) and the decrease in capital employed, contrary to the prior-year forecast.
+ROCE, a key performance indicator determined on the basis of management reporting, improved from -1.9% to 4.5% and is positive for the first time due to higher earnings before interest and taxes (EBIT) and the decrease in capital employed.

-Overall statement regarding the progress of business
+Overall statement regarding the development of business

-The progress of SMP AE's business in 2018/19 was as expected.
-While the target for revenue was exceeded, the Company significantly outperformed its target for EBIT.
-This gives us confidence for the future, because the wide range of measures implemented in order to optimize the processes in series production are sustainable and suitable for improving the efficiency of production in the long term.
+SMP AE's business outperformed expectations in 2020/21.
+While the revenue target was significantly exceeded with more than 16%, a net income for the year (prior to profit/loss transfer) was also able to be generated for the first time in the amount of EUR 2.1m.
+This also gives us confidence for the future, because the wide range of measures implemented in order to optimize the processes in series production are sustainable and suitable for improving the efficiency of production in the long term.